 The refrigerator is not the best place to keep bread.
 When bread is stored in the fridge it becomes rock hard, often within 24 hours.
 Outside the refrigerator, bread lasts for three to five days.
 Small crust bread such as baguettes should be eaten on the day of purchase.

-As bread cools, water in the starch moves to other parts of the bread to exit via the crust.
-Also, starch particles surrounding the hardened gluten revert to their pre-baked crystalised structure.
+As the bread cools, water in the starch moves to other parts of the bread to exit via the crust.
+Also, starch particles surrounding the hardened gluten revert to their pre-baked crystallised structure.
 Starch retrogradation and water loss combine to make bread hard, dry and less palatable.